Festival Submission Process

-- 3 members of Festival Screening Sub-committee listen to the full demo & read the first 20 pages of script
+- Four members of Festival Screening Sub-committee listen to the full demo & read your selected 20 pages of the script

 - Committee fills out online evaluations for each show

-- About one third of the shows move forward to the next round (roughly about 70 shows)
+- About one-third of the shows move forward to the next round (about 70 shows)

-- Round 2 selections are each read (full script and full demo) by 4 members of Festival Committee
+- Round 2 selections are each read (full script and full demo) by four members of Festival Committee

 - Committee selects 20 shows that will advance to Round 3 (finals)

-- If selected as a finalist, shows will be notified in mid-May
+- If selected as a finalist, the show’s application primary contact will be notified via email in mid-May.

-- Every Festival Committee member reviews all 20 scripts and CDs
+- Every Festival Committee member reviews all scripts and demos in the semifinals

 - Committee selects 8 Festival shows